 A maximum of 32 graduate credits earned at other institutions may be credited toward the Psy.D. degree.
 The student must apply for transfer credit prior to matriculation in the Psy.D.
-Program (on or before June 1, after the student has accepted the offer of admission to the Psy.D.
-Program).
+Program.
+This should be done before June 1, after the student has formally accepted the offer of admission to the Psy.D.
+Program and paid relevant fees.